vaishnavi026/Violence-Detection-using-Deep-Learning/README.md

 Learning to Detect Violent Videos using Convolutional Long Short-Term Memory

 The project uses Convolutional Neural Network architecture and Convolutional Long Short-Term Memory to classify video in four different classes based on type of violence in them - Boxing, Hockey Fights, Crowd Violence, Non-Violent Videos.
 Started with [this](https://arxiv.org/abs/1709.06531) research paper as reference and consequently improved its performance by changing the architecture and then increasing the number of classes for classification of videos.
-It is an ongoing project so you may encounter some bugs.

 #### Running
 ```